QGoGithub/CplusplusResearch_Decision_Making/README.md

 1. Matrix Manipulation Functions
-2. Correlation and Volatility of two assets
+2. Correlation, Covariance and Volatility of two assets